 - Replacement keys will be charged for.

 - When in the central quadrangle of Beit, You may only drink alcohol purchased from the Imperial College Union.

 - Alcohol purchased elsewhere must be consumed indoors.

 - The eHalls system in use by echo $eHallsHallname; ?> automates many of the Hall’s administrative tasks.
 As with any College ICT system, if you attempt to use the service for purposes other than intended (managing your information registered with the hall, completing administrative tasks and managing your event tickets), including but not limited to any attempt to tamper, hack, modify or otherwise use the website in any way that is likely to compromise or corrupt the security or functionality of the service provided by eHalls, you will be subject to College Disciplinary procedures.

-- You will read carefully all emails sent to me via this list
+- You must carefully read all emails sent via this list.

 - Under the College Ordinances, Wardens have the ability to fine residents, impose community service and ban or limit access to areas for breach of these rules.